Last update: 27.08.2019

 Where can I ride skutis from a technical perspective?

 Technically you can ride your skutis almost everywhere.
-You can go uphill, you can ride on big or narrow roads, you can ride on sandy ways and the Anoa can even be used off-road.
+You can go uphill, you can ride on big or narrow roads, you can ride on sandy ways and the Anoa series can even be used semi-off-road.
 Holes that would not be a problem for bicycles or small motorbikes are usually also no battle for the Anoa.
 However, the rider always needs to consider the comparatively small tires of skutis, which will make it sometimes necessary to push or carry the skutis over steep or very uneven obstacles.

 How big are skutis?

 The size depends on each model.
 All models below 20kg are usually not longer than 120cm though.
 Generally, skutis are bigger than the traditional non-electric kick-scooters, but much smaller than bicycles or motorbikes.
-For more specific information, you can have a look at the respective specifics sheets on our website.
+For more specific information, you can have a look at the respective specification sheets on our website.

 Is it difficult to ride skutis?